apache/nuttx-apps/nshlib/README.txt

      drw-rw-rw-       0 TMP/
     nsh>

-o mkfatfs <path>
+o mkfatfs [-F <fatsize>] <block-driver>

-  Format a fat file system on the block device specified by path.
+  Format a fat file system on the block device specified by <block-driver>
+  path.
+The FAT size may be provided as an option.
+Without the <fatsize>
+  option, mkfatfs will select either the FAT12 or FAT16 format.
+For historical reasons, if you want the FAT32 format, it must be explicitly specified on the command line.

   NSH provides this command to access the mkfatfs() NuttX API.
   This block device must reside in the NuttX pseudo filesystem and must have been created by some call to register_blockdriver() (see